 We travel to the village of Tybava, the start of today's hike.
 We start our trek up to the Nelipyno range with fantastic views before descending to the village Nelipyno, where we have a picnic lunch in a local village with fantastic draft kvas (local non alcoholic drink).
-Travel back to Mukatchevo, where we visit the famous Hungarian Castle.
-After a short rest at the hotel, we walk to the center of town for a typical Ukrainian dinner: Borsch soup and Pierogis with meat!
+We travel back to Mukatchevo, where we visit the famous Hungarian Castle.
+After a short rest at the hotel, we walk to the center of town for a typical Ukrainian dinner: Borsch soup and Pierogis!
 Overnight in Mukatchevo.

 Day 8: Village of Pylipets

 We journey towards our next Carpathians base: a small town called Pylipets.
 Before we arrive, we enjoy a hike with great views before descending to Raztoka village.
-Raztoka is famous for it's wooden church from 17th century, if the priest is available this day in the village, we will have opportunity to see interiors.
-Overnight in Pylipets.
+Raztoka is famous for it's wooden church from the 17th century.
+If the priest is available this day in the village, we will have opportunity to see interiors.
+Dinner and overnight in Pylipets.

 Day 9: Carpathians Scenic Hike

 Today we enjoy a 12km moderate walk down hill which is one of the best Ukrainian Carpathian walks, starting at a WWI memorial dedicated to the Hungarian army.
-Enjoy the fantastic views of almost all the ranges of the Carpathians.
+Enjoy the fantastic views of almost all the Carpathian ranges.
 Most of our hike is easy and slightly descending, finishing near the town of Velvets to enjoy a local Ukrainian koliba dinner.
 Overnight in Pylipets.

 Day 10: Main Range Hike

 Today, we travel by ski lift, almost to the main range.
 We walk up to Mt.
 Gemba at 1490M.
 We continue our walk to Mt.
-Magura (1530), again with great views before returning to the ski lift for our decent.
-In the afternoon we will have a short walk to the nearby Pylipets waterfall.
-Overnight in Pylipets.
+Magura (1530), again with great views before returning to the ski lift for our descent.
+In the afternoon we have a short walk to nearby Pylipets waterfall.
+Dinner and overnight in Pylipets.

 Day 11: Village of Mizheria